-When I first received the invite, I realized I was being brazenly asked to “spice up” my lazy Sunday afternoon.
-Wary of the oft-rehearsed terminology, I continued nevertheless to be convinced to surround myself with live music, delectable food, and chilled drinks.
+When I received the invite, I realized I was being brazenly asked to “spice up” my lazy Sunday afternoon.
+Wary of the oft-rehearsed terminology, I continued to be convinced to surround myself with live music, delectable food, and chilled drinks.
 And I thought how perfect could this “perfect way to celebrate your Sunday” be after all.
-For all they know, I have already tired of the capital’s five star hotels and their respective smorgasbords of Sunday brunches.
-But while “bring on the canapés” is my newest catchphrase, (something you would know if you have come across my review of the Shangri La hotel), luckily for the skilled folks at K3, all three counters included, I hadn’t.
+For all they know, I have already tired of the capital’s five-star hotels and their respective smorgasbords of Sunday brunches.
+But while “bring on the canapés” is my newest catchphrase (something you would know if you have come across my review of the Shangri La hotel), luckily for the skilled folks at K3, all three counters included, I hadn’t.

-Then began a globe trot across the Cantonese, Tuscan and North Indian kitchen but not without a master class by Executive Chef extraordinaire, Girish Krishnan.
+Then began a globe-trot across the Cantonese, Tuscan, and North Indian kitchen but not without a master class by Executive Chef extraordinaire, Girish Krishnan.
 In a thoroughly delightful conversation, the man revealed his Indian army roots, not unlike my own.
-That done he could’ve almost been expected to know his flavors, what with having trotted such a multi-cultural country somewhat, if not the whole world.
-But what was least expected was his absolutely un-elitist approach towards staffing.
+That done, he could’ve almost been expected to know his flavors, what with having trotted such a multi-cultural country somewhat, if not the whole world.
+But what was least expected was his un-elitist approach towards staffing.
 He confessed to digging into the nooks and crannies of New Delhi to bring out the best, from braisers of lamb right down to soakers of saffron, in order to offer the finest from the North West Frontier region.
 Try the ‘Nalli Korma’ or Mughlai Lamb Shank Curry from the North Indian kitchen to know what I mean.
 Or the immensely aromatic ‘Hyderabadi Mutton Biryani’!
-Not to mention, the Paneer preparations that are mouth meltingly lovely.
+Not to mention, the Paneer preparations that are mouth-meltingly lovely.

 As for the Tuscan kitchen, the cold cuts counter will tell you a meaty tale.
 Its trail of excellent salmon and pork leaves little to be desired, especially after they’re paired with their designated marmalades.
-My personal favorite was the neck of pork, with some crisp cracker and bell pepper marmalade for sweetness.
-Credit for this Tuscan discovery, however goes to the lovely Italian in charge of the counter, who was charm personified, besides being counselor suprême on food pairings!
+My favorite was the pork neck, with some crisp cracker and bell pepper marmalade for sweetness.
+Credit for this Tuscan discovery, however, goes to the lovely Italian in charge of the counter, who was charm personified, besides being counselor suprême on food pairings!
 So after giving our grazie to him, we led our newly evolved palates towards some other epicurean experiences but not without a pit stop at some tried-and-testeds.
 Enter Grilled Chicken in Jus, which was an absolute revelation.
 Extravagant red wine lashings?
-No thank you.
+No, thank you.
 Simple yet oh-so-succulent, it retained all its meatiness without being overbearing.
 Big ups to the chef and his super show of restraint!
-Something that could’ve reverberated in the crunching of pizza, were it not for an utter lack of “crunch” in it.
+Something that could’ve reverberated in the crunching of pizza were it not for an utter lack of “crunch” in it.
 But hey, you don’t blame a buffet for getting that wee slice buried beneath all the salad, assortment of cheese, grilled veggies and fresh baked breads.

 If the sound of those wasn’t tempting enough, might I remind you of the Cantonese spread?
 For those loving a bit of fire in their food, I’d recommend the Fish in Chilly Bean Sauce.
 For those loving a lot of it, I’d advise a generous smear of their splendid chilly paste on it.
 As for the advice I received from the servers there, lets just say it pointed me to dimsum-direction.
 And while I was glad to have such a volley of happy faces surround me and rattle off useful tips (there may be a chance all those flutes of champagne had something to do with this), I’d have been happier to pass on this one instead.
 Well-cooked and swathed in colorful coats, they were nice to look at and even bite into but when it came to taste, both the vegetarian and the chicken dimsums were meh at best.
 At this point, the bubbly came in handy to wash down those middling mouthfuls I must say.
 But all was forgotten as soon as I stepped into their outdoor space.